 Singer-songwriter Jewel began her musical career at the age of six, performing with her musical parents.
-She played in San Diego coffeehouses, before signing a deal with Atlantic Records and releasing her first record Pieces of You in 1995.
-Jewel is also a published poet and actress, starring in Ang Lee's Civil War drama, Ride with the Devil.
+She played in San Diego coffeehouses, before signing a deal with Atlantic Records and releasing her first record, Pieces of You, in 1995.
+Along with selling more than 30 million albums, Jewel is a published writer, activist and actress, with screen credits that include Ang Lee's 1999 Civil War drama, Ride with the Devil.

 Jewel Kilcher was born on May 23, 1974, in Payson, Utah, and grew up in Alaska.
 She began her musical career at the age of six, joining her parents, singer-songwriters Atz Kilcher and Nedra Carroll, on stage.
 After her parents divorced, Jewel continued to tour for several years with her father, who taught her how to yodel—a singing technique that Jewel has used in many of her own songs.

 At age 15, Jewel made a big career jump; she began performing as a solo act and won a vocal scholarship to Interlochen, a private school in Michigan dedicated to the arts.
 While there, she began writing songs and took up the guitar.
 Jewel later moved to San Diego, California, to live with her mother, and eventually branched out on her own, living in a van for a time as she tried to make it as a performer.

 With her impressive vocal range and poetic lyrics, Jewel found success playing at coffeehouses in the San Diego area.
 Her first steady gig was at the Innerchange in Pacific Beach.
 While performing there, she was discovered by a music manager and record company representatives, who were impressed with her raw talent.
 Jewel signed a deal with Atlantic Records in 1994.

 Albums and Songs